 In December 2015, Congress reauthorized the Elementary and Secondary Education Act

 , the main federal law governing P-12 public education.
-Now known as the Every Student Succeeds Act (ESSA), the measure replaces No Child Left Behind and creates a long-term policy that gives states additional flexibility and provides more state and local control over the accountability process.
+Known as the Every Student Succeeds Act (ESSA), the measure replaced No Child Left Behind and created a long-term policy that gives states additional flexibility and provides more state and local control over the accountability process.

-Following public review, the commissioner will make a recommendation to the Kentucky Board of Education on a new accountability system for Kentucky.
+The Kentucky Board of Education must approve any changes to the accountability system.
 The current timeline calls for Kentucky to submit its plan to the United States Department of Education in September 2017.

 To view a video of a Town Hall, click on the meeting date.

 Monday, March 13

 Simon Kenton High

 Louisville, KY (Jefferson Co.)

 McCracken County High School

 Laurel County Schools Center for Innovation